liquity/dev/README.md

 A LQTY holder may stake their LQTY, and earn a share of all system fees, proportional to their share of the total LQTY staked.

-Liquity generates revenue in two ways: redemptions, and and new debt issuance.
+Liquity generates revenue in two ways: redemptions, and issuance of new LUSD tokens.

 Redemptions fees are paid in ETH.
-Debt issuance (when a user opens a trove, or issues more CLV from their existing trove) are paid in CLV .
+Issuance fees (when a user opens a trove, or issues more LUSD from their existing trove) are paid in LUSD.

 ### Redemption Fee

 The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.

-In the` CDPManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `LQTYStaking.sol`
+In the `TroveManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `LQTYStaking.sol`

-### Debt issuance fee
+### Issuance fee

-The debt issuance fee is added on top of the user’s requested CLV.
+The issuance fee is charged on the LUSD drawn by the user and is added to the trove's LUSD debt.

-When new debt is drawn via one of the `BorrowerOperations` functions `openLoan`, `withdrawCLV` or `adjustLoan`, an extra amount CLVFee is minted, and an equal amount of debt is added to the user’s trove.
-The `CLVFee` is transferred to the staking contract, `LQTYStaking.sol`.
+When new LUSD are drawn via one of the `BorrowerOperations` functions `openLoan`, `withdrawLUSD` or `adjustLoan`, an extra amount `LUSDFee` is minted, and an equal amount of debt is added to the user’s trove.
+The `LUSDFee` is transferred to the staking contract, `LQTYStaking.sol`.

 ### Fee Schedule

-Redemption and debt issuance fees are based on the `baseRate` state variable in CDPManager, which is dynamically updated.
-The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or debt issuance.
+Redemption and issuance fees are based on the `baseRate` state variable in TroveManager, which is dynamically updated.
+The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of LUSD.

 The fee formulae are provisional, and subject to change depending on the results of economic modelling.